rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 8.
 Real-Time Synchronization (14 Points)
 [ ] 8.1 State Sync Architecture (4 Points)
-[ ] 8.1.1 Design a system for broadcasting game state changes to all connected clients (2 Points) [ ] 8.1.2 Choose appropriate technology (e.g., WebSockets, Firebase Realtime Database) (2 Points) [ ] 8.2 Action Propagation (3 Points)
+[ ] 8.1.1 Design a system for broadcasting game state changes to all connected clients (2 Points) [ ] 8.1.2 Choose and document the technology for real-time state synchronization (Firebase Realtime Database is the preferred choice; if not finalized, mark as TBD and update all related plans for consistency) (2 Points)
+[ ] 8.2 Action Propagation (3 Points)
-[ ] 8.2.1 Ensure all player actions are propagated in real time (2 Points) [ ] 8.2.2 Handle out-of-order or conflicting actions gracefully (1 Point)
+[ ] 8.2.1 Ensure all player actions are propagated in real time (2 Points) [ ] 8.2.2 Handle out-of-order or conflicting actions gracefully, including:
+    - Simultaneous actions from multiple players
+    - Network latency causing delayed actions
-[ ] 8.3 Latency and Consistency Handling (3 Points)
+    - Conflicting state updates from different clients [ ] 8.3 Latency and Consistency Handling (3 Points)
 [ ] 8.3.1 Minimize latency for all real-time updates (2 Points)
 [ ] 8.3.2 Implement conflict resolution and state reconciliation as needed (1 Point)